-When viewing a charge which has only been authorised, you will be prompted to capture the funds for the charge:
+When viewing an authorisation charge, you will be prompted to capture the funds for the charge:

-If the hold was temporary and you do not intend to collect the funds authorised, allow the charge to void.
+If the hold was temporary and you do not intend to collect the funds authorised, click “Void”.

-If you wish to capture funds for the charge, click “Capture Charge”.
+If you wish to capture funds for the charge, click “Capture”.

 You will receive a message indicating the charge was captured successfully, and the funds will be transferred to you according to your settlement schedule.

 Charges in dashboard are intended for one-off transactions.
 If you plan on charging a customer again in the future, read our Customers Guide for instructions on securely storing customer payment details to use for subsequent charges.

 For situations where you want to bill customers on a scheduled or recurring basis—such as every fortnight or month—refer to our Recurring Payments Guide for details on setting up recurring payment plans, and subscribing your customers to those plans.